jcamilo05/Bootstrap/Readme.md

 </div>

 ```
-The previous settup put one column until 768px that is when a medium size begins, then it will have 2 columns until get 992px that is when the larger size is taken.
+The previous setup put one column until 768px that is when a medium size begins, then it will have 2 columns until get 992px that is when the larger size is taken.

 The following screenshots shows the previous paragraph.